edith-labs/edith-labs.github.io/content/blog/what-are-student-loans/index.md

 For independent students (you report your own income and taxes[^5]), the loan limit is $57,500.

 Even if you max out government loans, it is likely you will still have to find alternative funding sources.
-At private nonprofit four-year schools, the average net price of tuition and fees in 2019 was $14,610 after financial aid and other scholarships reduce the sticker price off these schools by about $21,220[^6].
-As a dependent student, you would have up to $25,000 of unmet financial need.
+The average price of tuition at a private nonprofit four-year school in 2019 was $14,610 even after financial aid and other scholarship reduced the sticker price by $21,220[^6].
+As a dependent student, you could have up to $25,000 of unmet financial need.

 Even though private student loans are generally much more costly than public student loans, they still make up a large chunk of student loan debt because there really aren't any other alternatives.
 Private student loan debt volume hit an estimated $13.1 billion[^1] in the 2018-2019 academic year, making up 11% of the student loans issued.